Crystalwarrior/KFO-Server/README.md

     - Mutes the target from changing music.
 * **cleargm**
     - Logs out all GMs in the server and puts them in RP mode if needed.
+* **g** "message"
+    - Sends a serverwide message, even if the current area disallows sending global messages.
 * **getarea**
     - Shows the current characters in your area as well as their IPIDs.
 * **getareas**